phanumat/Documentation/device-type-developers-guide/device-preferences.rst

 Overview
 --------

-When a user adds a device to SmartThings, they are given the option to name their device and select a room.
+When a user adds a device to PEA HiVE, they are given the option to name their device and select a room.
 If there are additional configuration options that you wish to expose to the user, you can specify them using ``preferences``.
 They will appear on the same page as the device name preference.